DavidM-Fox/QCandlestickChart/README.md

 # QCandlestickChartView

 A custom Qt5 widget written with C++ for displaying historical stock data in a candlestick format.
+This widget is designed to work in tandem with my [avapi](https://github.com/DavidM-Fox/avapi) library.

 # Prerequisites
 This widget requires my [avapi](https://github.com/DavidM-Fox/avapi) library to function along with its prerequisites as well.